shynuu/slice-aware-ntn/README.md

 This repository contains all the tools to launch a testbed and experiment our integration method of NTN as slice-aware backhaul links in 5G networks.

+The paper have been published in IEEE LCN 2021 conference: https://ieeexplore.ieee.org/document/9524938

 ![satellite_transport_network](https://user-images.githubusercontent.com/41422704/121254098-2b37ba00-c8aa-11eb-91ba-537959db5d3b.png)

 **Abstract**